"Patients with advanced colorectal cancer who are no longer responding to other therapies will now have another option, a new oral medication.

 What should I discuss with my health care provider before receiving panitumumab (Vectibix)?

 This medication may cause severe skin problems such as acne, itching, redness, skin rash, dryness, peeling, cracking, or oozing, and swelling or infection around your fingernails or toenails.
 More severe forms of skin problems can lead to widespread infection and possibly death.
 Seek emergency medical attention at the first sign of any skin rash.

-Do not use this medication if you are allergic to panitumumab.
+You should not use panitumumab if you are allergic to it.

 It is not known whether panitumumab passes into breast milk or if it could harm a nursing baby.
-Do not use this medication without telling your doctor if you are breast-feeding a baby.
+You should not breast-feed while you are using panitumumab.

-This medication may affect a woman's fertility (ability to have children).
-You may also have irregular menstrual periods while receiving panitumumab.
+You may have irregular menstrual periods while receiving panitumumab.

 How is panitumumab given (Vectibix)?

-Panitumumab is given as an injection through a needle placed into a vein.
+Panitumumab is injected into a vein through an IV.
 You will receive this injection in a clinic or hospital setting.
-The medicine must be given slowly through an IV infusion, and can take up to 90 minutes to complete.
+Panitumumab must be given slowly, and the IV infusion can take up to 90 minutes to complete.

 Panitumumab is usually given once every 2 weeks.
 Follow your doctor's instructions.

 To be sure this medication is not causing harmful effects, your blood may need to be tested often.
 Panitumumab can have long lasting effects on your body.
 Do not miss any follow up visits to your doctor, which may include at least 8 weeks after you stop using panitumumab.